tnVn1995/MachineLearning/SupervisedML/Sentiment CLassifier/README.md

 - In order to recreate the notebook results, clone the repo to your local machine.
 - Move to the directory that contains the repo from an anaconda command line
 - Type in conda env create -f environment.yml
 - Once done, type conda activate sentimentclf.
 Then launch jupyter notebook to recreate the notebook.

+## Demo

+- Here's a [demo](http://tung2921.pythonanywhere.com/results) of the trained classifier hosted on PythonEverywhere